phensley/cldr-bakeoff/README.md

  * Support 4 currencies: USD, EUR, GBP, and JPY.
  * Numbers in decimal and percent format.
  * Date and time formats, in Gregorian calendar only.
- * Support users speaking English, French, German, Italian, Japanese, Korean, Portuguese, and Spanish.
+ * Support users speaking English, French, German, Italian, Japanese, Korean, Chinese, Portuguese, and Spanish.
  * Users can be anywhere in the world, so we try to support all regions for each language.
  * Optional time zones.
    - We'll assume our users are all over the world, and time will be localized.